 - To ensure your wings crisp up during cooking, be sure to pat them dry after brining and rinsing.

-The sky is truly the limit with a brined chicken wing!
-This super accommodating food is perfectly content paired with scalloped potatoes and air fryer asparagus, dressed up with a BBQ rub and beans, or served alongside other finger foods including jalapeno poppers and stuffed mushrooms.
+We love to serve them with scalloped potatoes and air fryer asparagus, dressed up with a BBQ rub and beans, or served alongside other finger foods including jalapeno poppers and stuffed mushrooms.

 - Air fryer dry rub chicken wings